AntonioRib/TME-CPS/README.md

     make SGX_MODE=HW SGX_PRERELEASE=1

-This will automatically sign the enclaves with the certificates on this repository. __CAUTION:__ Even thought Pre-Release mode is the same as Releas Mode with regard to optimization and debug symbol support, the enclave will be launched in enclave-debug mode, which is suitable for performance testings but not for production builds or final product releases [[2](#references)].
+This will automatically sign the enclaves with the certificates on this repository. __CAUTION:__ Even thought Pre-Release mode is the same as Release Mode with regard to optimization and debug symbol support, the enclave will be launched in enclave-debug mode, which is suitable for performance testings but not for production builds or final product releases [[2](#references)].

 ### Running the software